rrk1/FPGA-FPV-scaler/README.md

 The circuit is composed from Ti TVP5150AM1 PAL/NTSC digital video decoder and Artix 7 FPGA.
 Some SDRAM is present on the development board, but not used now.

 Connections betwen FPGA chip and TVP5150 are pretty straightforward an can be derived from constraints file.
 I2C SDA and SCL lines are pulled-up to 3.3V bus with 2.2k resistors.
 Also, there is a small shottky diode in line with FPGA SCL out to mimic open-drain behavior.
 That's a last-minute hack, sorry :)

+Also, this TVP5150 module lacks chip reset connection.
+You need to route a small wire to TVP's reset pin.

+HDMI connection (DVI-D signalling stricly speaking) is made from HDMI cable cut in half.
+No big horrors here, but we need to remember that we are working witn picosecond timings (742.5MHz bit rate!).
+So all twisted pairs shall remain twisted and tidy to the end, no significant loops allowed.
+Technically, passing HDMI thru 100mil pin headers is not the best idea, but its TMDS signalling seems to be robust enough to survive with this.

+Some HDMI devices (Glyph included) needs +5V signal on HDMI cable to know the source is present.
+I used ~300 Ohm current-limiting resistor in series to avoid disasters.

 There are two mode inputs defined on FPGA, mode_a and mode_b.
 Externally they are connected to two grounded switches and two 10K pull-up resistors to 3.3V.